lightstep/telemetry-generator/README.md

 ### Collector endpoint

-The env var `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` determines the endpoint for traces and metrics.
+The env var `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` determines the endpoint for demo traces and metrics.
 To send data to Lightstep, use:

 ```shell
 $ export OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=ingest.lightstep.com:443